xacrimon/worker-process-service-challenge/README.md

 For the purpose of demonstration, I've included all certificates and keys for the client, server and their CAs as hardcoded files in the `data` folder.

+## Tests

+A handful of tests are available and are all implemented in the client package.
+To run them, simply enter the root repository directory and execute `cargo test`.
+The test code itself is located in the `client/src/tests` directory.
+Current tests cover TLS, authorization and basic usage.

 ## Usage

 First, an instance of the server itself needs to be running.
 This is as simple as